 Social Protection and Violence against Women and Girls in the Indo Pacific region: Responding to COVID-19

-This webinar will explore the potential role of social protection to respond to the ‘shadow pandemic’ of violence against women and girls (VAWG) during COVID-19 in the Indo-Pacific.
-It will specifically look at intimate partner violence (IPV), and cash transfers, the most common social protection, and focus of research to date.
-The webinar will present emerging evidence, practitioner perspectives, as well as examples of emerging practical innovations from programing, within the context of social protection approaches and experiences to address IPV.
-It will seek to pinpoint key opportunities and actionable recommendations for actors working on social protection responses to COVID-19 in the Indo-Pacific region and at the intersection of long-term and emergency (humanitarian) situations.
+This webinar explored the potential role of social protection to respond to the ‘shadow pandemic’ of violence against women and girls (VAWG) during COVID-19 in the Indo-Pacific.
+It specifically looked at intimate partner violence (IPV), and cash transfers, the most common social protection, and focus of research to date.
+The webinar presented emerging evidence, practitioner perspectives, as well as examples of emerging practical innovations from programing, within the context of social protection approaches and experiences to address IPV.
+It sought to pinpoint key opportunities and actionable recommendations for actors working on social protection responses to COVID-19 in the Indo-Pacific region and at the intersection of long-term and emergency (humanitarian) situations.

 1. What is the current evidence base/research on the role of cash transfers in having positive impacts on violence against women and girls?
 What does it say about the factors and conditions that influence this positive impact and where are the gaps in knowledge?
 What about the potential of unintended consequences?

 2. How can social protection policies and program, contribute to addressing the shadow pandemic of violence against women and girls during the COVID-19 pandemic in the Indo-Pacific?
 What are the differences in application across our region, for example what are the differences in application of social protection policies and programs in MICs and LICs?